d-morrison/IntroStatActivities/_book/01-martian-alphabet.md

 \vspace{1in}

-### Take-home messages

-1. In this course we will learn how to evaluate a claim by comparing observed results (classes’ "guesses" when asked to identify Bumba) to a distribution of many simulated results under an assumption like “blind guessing.”

-2. Blind guessing between two outcomes will be correct only about half the time.
-We can simulate data using a computer program to fit the assumption of blind guessing.

-3. Unusual observed results will make us doubt the assumptions used to create the simulated distribution.
-A large number of correct “guesses” is evidence that a person was not just blindly guessing.

 ### Out-of-class activity

-Since this class is taught in a blended format we are only in class one day per week.
+Since this class is taught in a blended format, we are only in class one day per week.
 During class we will complete the in-class activity from the course pack.
 Outside of class, students will read from the textbook, watch course videos, and complete an out-of-class activity on the other two days of class.
-To become familiar with the course outline, read through the syllabus, https://mtstateintrostats.github.io/Syllabus/, the day specific cohort calendar, and watch the Stat 216 Course Tour on D2L before answering the following questions.
+To become familiar with the course outline, read through the syllabus, [https://mtstateintrostats.github.io/Syllabus/](https://mtstateintrostats.github.io/Syllabus/), your day specific cohort calendar, and watch the Stat 216 Course Tour on D2L before answering the following questions.

-1. When are the case study discussion posts due?
+1. When are the case study discussion posts due on D2L each week?

 \vspace{0.3in}